hcl14/LLM_interview_research/README.md

 Therefore, they propose the taxonomy on the picture above.
 The taxonomy in Table I classifies the use of Large Language Models (LLMs) in software testing by their level of autonomy.
 It ranges from low autonomy, where LLMs like GitHub Copilot respond to front-end triggers, to higher autonomy in conversational testing, where LLMs interact with users to drive testing processes.
 At the highest autonomy level, LLMs independently execute complete testing tasks, guided only by high-level human instructions.
 This requires implementing middleware to integrate various testing tools and techniques for effective LLM use.

-It looks like the lowest levels of autonomy act as a tutorial, provide detailed descriptions, describe possible cases and help junior engineer who is basically going through code.
+To me, lower levels of autonomy act as a tutorial, provide detailed descriptions, describe possible cases and help junior engineer who is basically going through code with basic copilot-like infilling.
 LLM suggestions need constant supervision and corrections after implementation.
-Writing test here can be quite close to rubber duck tracing with LLM infilling the the short pieces of code.
-Therefore, the task should be possible to decompose into such chunks.
+Writing tests under those circumstances can be quite close to rubber duck tracing with LLM infilling the short pieces of code.
+Therefore, the task should belong to the ones which are decomposable into such small chunks.

-In their paper, they perform a test with a toy function, and quickly run into LLM hallucination and "*We were not impressed by the fact that the model were now confidently explaining that the clamp function behaves in this way when it had earlier proposed this was not the case.
+In their paper, they perform a test with a toy function, and quickly run into LLM hallucination: "*We were not impressed by the fact that the model were now confidently explaining that the clamp function behaves in this way when it had earlier proposed this was not the case.
 However, the conversational mode of interaction was useful in nudging the model to give us more detailed and concrete information and in particular to provide relevant test code to exemplify its recommendations*".

 In my opinion, **this conversational manner with the need to actually supervise the model creates a workload on the engineer**, though may be useful providing explanations how the code works.
-The middleware output (e.g. traceback) should be sent into the model together with code and objectives approved by engineer. **It can be probably implemented as a side panel which provides live explanations regarding the line of code where cursor sits, and providing immediate infilling in copilot-like manner.**.
-In addition, I want to mention that LLM context window is too small for efficient understanding of the code, so **probably the actual working code needs specific preprocessing which will split it into blocks, replacing them with just their interfaces and explanations for LLM**, so it can focus on the actual block being tested.
+The middleware output (e.g. traceback) should be sent into the model together with code and objectives approved by engineer. **It can be probably implemented as a side panel which provides live explanations regarding the line of code where cursor sits, and providing immediate infilling in copilot-like manner.** In addition, I want to mention that LLM context window is too small for efficient understanding of the code, so **probably the actual working code needs specific preprocessing which will split it into blocks, replacing them with just their interfaces and explanations for LLM**, so it can focus on the actual block being tested.

 The proposition from the paper is similar: